pydio/pydio-doc-admin-guide/1_installation_guides/1_cells_requirements.md

 ## Hardware

-For Pydio Cells to work smoothly you should meet the following :
+For Pydio Cells to run smoothly you should meet the following requirements:

 * **RAM** : 2gb minimum
 * **CPU** : 2 cores minimum
-* **HD**  : we recommand you to use an ssd as it has faster access time and huge writing/reading speeds.
+* **HD**  : we recommend you to use an ssd as it has faster access time and huge writing/reading speeds.